chance-deng/PPM-analysis-for-COSMOS-Web-field/README.md

 ## SMG:

 400 SMGs have ppm analysis result.
-All the information see $\delta 400_final.fits$.
+All the information see $\delta$ 400_final.fits.

 Main parameters: